This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store in an airtight container at room temperature for up to 2 days or refrigerate for up to 5 days.
+No, they don’t.
+Store them airtight at room temperature for up to 2 days, or refrigerate for up to 5 days.
+Bring them back to room temperature before serving.

 Can I freeze blueberry scones?

-Yes.
-Freeze the scones glazed or unglazed in an airtight container for up to three months.
-Let them thaw at room temperature or warm them in the oven before serving.
+Yes, blueberry scones freeze well.
+Freeze them glazed or unglazed in an airtight container for up to 3 months.
+Thaw at room temperature or warm them in the oven before serving.

 Ways To Use Leftover Ingredients